mikko-apo/kaiju/README.md

 Application code will have two parts: core and web site.
 Core will contain code to manage the data.
 Web site will use core to display and update the data.

+Web site has two parts
-Web site will be mostly server side code, with added JS goodies where needed.
+* User interface will be mostly server side code, with added JS goodies where needed.
+* REST api available for everything

 First steps
 ===========